 Generally, if used correctly every time during intercourse (without any mistakes or errors), condoms can reduce the chances of unwanted pregnancies by up to 98%, so they are a safe form of birth control.

-To ensure they work effectively each time, check for any visible damage before use, and check the expiration date on the packaging.
+To ensure they work effectively each time, check for the European CE mark or the UKA marks which ensure these condoms have been properly tested and meet high safety standards.
+Check for any visible damage before use, and check the expiration date on the packaging.
 It should go without saying that you should always use a new condom and never reuse condoms.

 You should also make sure that the condom you use has not expired, as this can also reduce their effectiveness. and they are more likely to break.